MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M01.md

 - Install the Teams PowerShell module and explore its cmdlets

-- Import the Skype for Business Online PowerShell cmdlets

 - Create Microsoft 365 Groups from the M365 admin center

 - Create new teams using the Teams Desktop client